joshtingey/the-trains/README.md

 $ make clean
 ```

-## Deploy to thetrainskube Kubernetes Cluster with Skaffold
+## Deploy to Kubernetes Cluster

-You must have kubectl setup to communicate with "thetrainskube" cluster and skaffold installed

-To deploy the postgres database...
+To build and push the containers to the container repository run...

 ```
-$ kubectl apply -f manifests/database
+$ skaffold build
 ```

-To build and deploy the app and collector run...
+To deploy everything run...

 ```
-$ skaffold run
+$ source scripts/deploy.sh
 ```

 To continuously build and deploy to the cluster while you make changes run...